 Step 5: Purchase the Right Number of Credits

-Even if I think I remember the result of the emissions calculations from Step 1, I also double-check to be sure I have the correct number in mind.
-It’s my goal to be carbon neutral, so it is important to me that I offset all my greenhouse gas emissions.
+Even if I think I remember the result of the emissions calculations from Step 1, I double-check to be sure I have the correct number.
+Since my goal is to be carbon neutral, it is important to me that I offset all my greenhouse gas emissions.

 Step 6: Obtain Your Carbon Offsetting Certificate

 While this is optional, I always like to get a carbon offset certificate after I purchase carbon credits.
-I generally like to print out these certificates and put them on the walls in my living room.
+I generally print out these certificates and put them on the walls in my living room.
 They make great conversation pieces when I have guests.
-I have even been able to inspire several other people to live a carbon-neutral lifestyle through these conversations.
+Through these conversations, I have even been able to inspire several other people to live a carbon-neutral lifestyle.

-If you are purchasing carbon credits on behalf of your business, I strongly suggest that you get a certificate.
-You can put the digital certificate on your website and print out a paper certificate to put in your place of business.
+If you are purchasing carbon credits for your business, I strongly suggest getting a certificate.
+You can put the digital certificate on your website and print a paper certificate to put in your place of business.
 This will help you show potential customers that you care about the environment.

 See Related: Best Carbon Accounting Software Options